pawximity/ive-been-working-on-a-small-project/README.md

 ---

 Lixora.exe (NSIS installer)
-→ Game Setup Manager.exe (Electron app)
+- Game Setup Manager.exe (Electron app)
-→ PowerShell
+- PowerShell
-→ microsoft.exe -jar service.jar
+- microsoft.exe -jar service.jar

-At first glance, Lixora presents itself as a dead simple game.
+At first glance, Lixora presents itself as a simple game.
 In reality, it is little more than a staged execution chain wrapped in a bad UI.

-Aside from the singular js graphic, this is where it becomes clear that Lixora is a lackluster game.
+Aside from the singular Javascript graphic, this is where it becomes clear that Lixora is a lackluster game.

 The initial executable acts as a wrapper, unpacking and launching an Electron-based app ("Game Setup Manager.exe").
 This component then invokes PowerShell to execute a Java payload using a conveniently named binary: `microsoft.exe`.